star-008/react-challenge/README.md

 # React Coding Challenge
 ## Requirements
 This is React web application challenge.
-In attached Picture, you can see several functions but we don’t need all of them.
-We only see some main functions.
+In attached Picture, you can see what you have to do.
+We only focus on some main functions.
 Explain more in details section.
 ## What we expect from your code
 * Clean code
 * Readability